jasalt/handywriter/README.md

 ## TODO
 - Look at the code and figure it out
-- Rename maybe to OpenGPTWriterAssist or something less techy
+- Rename maybe to OpenGPTWriterAssist or something

 ## Disclaimer